AI-team-UoA/Strabon/README.md

 ### Tuning PostgreSQL

 The default settings of Postgres are rather conservative.
 As a result, parameter tuning is neccessary for speeding up Postgres, therefore Strabon.
 If you are using Strabon to compare its performance against your implementation of stSPARQL/GeoSPARQL, you are *strongly* encouraged to contact us using the Strabon Users mailing list for assistance on tuning Postgres.
-You can follow the instructions below for tuning a Postgres server running on an Ubuntu machine that is dedicated to PostgreSQL and Strabon.
+You can follow the instructions below for tuning a Postgres server running on an Ubuntu machine that is dedicated to PostgreSQL and Strabon. ( The following settings work on Unix-based systems.
+Windows do not allow some of the options listed bellow)

 1. Append the following text at the end of postgresql.conf, **Uncomment** the appropriate lines :